Dave Anderson joined Sutter Hill in 1971 from Watkins Johnson Company, where he worked in their Solid State Division.

 Currently, Len serves on the boards of a number of public and private companies, among them, Corcept Therapeutics, an early stage biopharmaceutical company and Youku Tudou, the leading Chinese internet video company.
 He is also responsible for Sutter Hill's investment in Chengwei Ventures, a venture capital firm in Shanghai that Sutter Hill helped start in 1999, and in Golden Gate Capital, a private equity firm in San Francisco that Sutter Hill helped found in 2000.

 Before joining Sutter Hill, Len worked for Cummins Engine Company, a manufacturer of diesel engines, and for the Delta Foundation, a community-owned, minority business development firm in Greenville, Mississippi.

 Len is a former trustee of Yale University, where he chaired the Finance Committee.
-He continues to serve on the Yale Investment Committee from 1990 to 2015.
+He served on the Yale Investment Committee from 1990 to 2015.
 He is a member of the Investment Board to the Government of Singapore Investment Corporation and is a member of Singapore’s International Academic Advisory Panel.
 He is also an advisor to the Packard Foundation Investment Committee and Alta Advisors, a London family office.
-Len is a board member of Environmental Defense Fund and a member of the Board of Trustees of Berklee College of Music in Boston.
-He is a former board member and chair of the finance and academic committees of Sacred Heart School in Atherton, California.
+Len is a board member of the Environmental Defense Fund and a member of the Board of Trustees of Berklee College of Music in Boston.
+He is a former board member and chair of the finance and academic committees of Sacred Heart Schools in Atherton, California.